mjemons/IDD_TB/README.md

 The requirements for this project can be found in the subfolder [scripts](https://github.com/mjemons/IDD_TB/scripts) with the name `requirements.txt`.
 After cloning the repository activate an environment and run `pip install -r requirements.txt` in your shell.

+## Literature

+Literature is available in the folder `literature`.
+The full list of papers used are indicated in the report bibliography